cncounter/translation/tiemao_2017/16_NFS_Centos7/16_NFS_Centos7.md

 # NFS server and client installation on CentOS 7

-# CentOS 7 安装 NFS 服务端和客户端
+# CentOS 7 配置 NFS 服务端和客户端

 This guide explains how to configure NFS server in CentOS 7.0 Network File System (NFS) is a popular distributed filesystem protocol that enables users to mount remote directories on their server.
 The system lets you leverage storage space in a different location and write onto the same space from multiple servers in an effortless manner.
 It, thus, works fairly well for directories that users need to access frequently.
 This tutorial explains the process of mounting NFS share on an CentOS 7.0 server in an simple and easy-to-follow steps.